tersooumah/load-balancer/README.md

 ![49](https://github.com/user-attachments/assets/631146a0-3aea-47bc-a9a9-107275400233)

-o	Fill in your security group name o	Fill in a description o	Click the VPC drop-down and select the VPC you’ve been working with.
+Fill in your security group name.
+Fill in a description.
+Click the VPC drop-down and select the VPC you’ve been working with.
 ![50](https://github.com/user-attachments/assets/3fbe11e7-aeee-45b1-a3ee-0a459ffa2115)